cimt-ag/data_vault_pipelinedescription/documentation/Reference_of_core_syntax_elements.md

 - "key_comparison" : Retrieve all (or a partition of) keys from the source, compare vault to the keys and create & stage deletion records for keys, that are not present anymore
 - "deletion_event_transformation" : Convert explicit deletion event messages into a deletion record that is staged
 - "stage_comparison" : The data retrieved and staged includes a complete set or partitions of the complete set.
 By comparing the whole vault against the stage, deletion records are created during the load from stage to the vault
-- "driving_key" : Apply the driving key deletion for the declared satellites
 - (more procedure names might be available in the actual load process implementation)

 **tables_to_cleanup[]**
 (mandatory, only declared table names allowed) *defines: loading procedure*
 <br>List of table names, on which to apply the deletion detection rule.
 Multiple entries are only allowed for satellites of the same parent.
-<br>For the "driving_key" rule, the satellites must all have the same link as parent.
 <br>“rsfdl_customer_p1_sat”,”rsfdl_customer_p2_sat”

 **rule_comment**